trychlos/pwix-collection-timestampable/README.md

 A reactive data source.

+##### `Timestampable.fieldDef()`

+Returns a `Field.Def`-valid definition for the fields added by the package.

+As the package already updates the collection schema, this definition is only useful when the caller wants a tabular display, and wants this tabular display also embeds the `Timestampable` fields.

 ## Configuration

 The package's behavior can be configured through a call to the `CollectionBehaviours.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.